rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 ## Hardware Requirements

-Ethereum validators are not very computationally expensive, which is to say that once your Execution and Consensus clients are running, **any additional validator will use negligible resources**.
+Ethereum validators are not very computationally expensive, which is to say that once your Execution and Consensus clients are running, any additional validator will use **a very small amount of additional resources**.
-In other words: if your machine can run 1 validator, it can probably run 1000 too.
+This grows up to 64 validators, at which point the resources required for adding a 65th validator and beyond are negligible.

+In our experience, most setups, including mini-PCs and NUCs, are capable of running an effectively unlimited number of validators.

+If you are using a Raspberry Pi, we suggest you limit the device to **at most 4 minipools** before considering a more robust solution.

 ### CPU Requirements

-Running a Rocket Pool node is not very computationally intensive (which is why they can be run on a Raspberry Pi).
+Running a Rocket Pool node is not very computationally intensive.
 The biggest impact of the CPU is how fast your node can initially sync the state of the blockchain when you first create it (or if you ever change clients later).
 After the initial sync, the CPU is not used as heavily.